Attend a Meeting

 In addition to our committees, the Olde Towne Civic League has several VOLUNTEER opportunities open.
 Click here to see if there is an opportunity that fits your skill set!
 We look forward to working with you.

 The Beautification Committee cares for our parks, plants our beautiful flowers, and coordinates neighborhood clean-ups.
-Committee chairman John Joyce is passionate about cultivating our outdoor spaces.
+After over 25 years of service, John Joyce is retiring as chairman.
+If you’re interested in chairing this committee, click to volunteer button below..
 Volunteer opportunities are posted on our Facebook page.

 Doors, Porches & Gardens Tour